Comparison

 170+ features

 Use Alacritty if: You want a fast, minimal terminal that works on macOS, Linux, and Windows.
 You use a tiling window manager.
 You prefer tmux for multiplexing.
 You like config files over GUI settings.
-You don't need AI-specific features in the terminal.
+You do not need AI-specific features in the terminal.
 Alacritty does one thing and does it very well.

 Quick comparison